AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod/README.md

 ## The example model

 In this example, we'll train a simple model with one input and two outputs.
 The input to the model is a scaled FP32 RGB image of shape (256, 256, 3), while both outputs are scalar values.
 However, the process is the same irrespective of the dimensions or number of inputs or outputs.
-The two outputs of the model represent the model's confidences for the presence of `person`  and `car`. __Currently (TF2.3), there is a bug in the `.tflite` conversion which orders the model outputs alphabetically based on their name.
-For this reason, our outputs are named with A and B prefixes, as to retain them in the order our ACAP expects.__
+The two outputs of the model represent the model's confidences for the presence of `person`  and `car`. **Currently (TF2.3), there is a bug in the `.tflite` conversion which orders the model outputs alphabetically based on their name.
+For this reason, our outputs are named with A and B prefixes, as to retain them in the order our application expects.**

 The model primarily consist of convolutional layers.
 These are ordered in a [ResNet architecture](https://en.wikipedia.org/wiki/Residual_neural_network), which eventually feeds into a pooling operation, fully-connected layers and finally the output tensors.